8 science-backed benefits of taking a cold shower

 2. Cold showers can make you feel more alert

-But turning down the dial in your morning shower stimulates catecholamines - hormones that the body produces in response to emotional or physical stress.
-This helps activate the sympathetic nervous system and increases the concentration of norepinephrine and β-endorphin[2] so you’re ready to fire on all cylinders again.
+There’s science to back this up.
+Turning down the dial in your morning shower stimulates catecholamines - hormones that the body produces in response to emotional or physical stress.
+This helps activate the sympathetic nervous system and increases the concentration of norepinephrine and β-endorphin so you’re ready to fire on all cylinders again.

+Several cold shower science studies have demonstrated that deliberate cold exposure will clear glucose from the bloodstream and improve insulin sensitivity.
 In a study that looked at the effects of cold water therapy on blood glucose control, swimming in cool water was found to hinder the development of type 2 diabetes and improve management of the condition, although the most beneficial effects were seen predominantly in the female swimmers.

 In the field study, 30 cold water swimmers were examined for six months with regard to body composition and insulin sensitivity.
 For female swimmers with lower body fat percentage, there was an increased insulin sensitivity as well as a reduction in insulin secretion and resistance[3].

 So how does it work?
 Researchers from Canada attempted to find out.
-Their report, published in the medical journal Physiology of Thermal Therapy found that cold exposure not only increases energy expenditure, but it also aids whole body glucose and fatty acid utilization.
-Much of the metabolic effects were attributed to the effects of shivering on skeletal muscles, but they also discovered repeated exposures to cold can lower fasting glucose and insulin levels and improve dietary fatty acid handling[4].
+Their report, published in the medical journal Physiology of Thermal Therapy found that cold water exposure not only increases energy expenditure, but also aids whole body glucose and fatty acid utilization.
+Much of the metabolic effects were attributed to the effects of shivering on skeletal muscles, but they also discovered repeated exposures to cold can lower fasting glucose and insulin levels and improve dietary fatty acid handling[5].

-4. Cold water therapy can support your immunity
+4. Cold showers can support your immunity

 Research was carried out on 15 healthy men who had never been exposed to cold water swimming.
 They were studied for five consecutive months of winter swimming.
 Findings showed significant changes in hemoglobin concentration, the number of red blood cells, the hematocrit index and mean corpuscular volume of red blood cells and the percentage of monocytes and granulocytes after the winter swimming season.
 The obtained results may indicate positive adaptive changes in the antioxidant system of healthy winter-swimmers.
 These changes seem to increase the readiness of the human body to stress factors[7].